Jorge Rafael Videla: Human rights violations

 Lieutenant General Jorge Rafael Videla at a military parade in Buenos Aires, 1978.

 In the book Disposición Final by Argentine journalist Ceferino Reato, Videla confirms for the first time that between 1976 and 1983, 8,000 Argentines have been murdered by his regime.
 The bodies were hidden or destroyed to prevent protests at home and abroad.
 Videla also maintained that female guerrilla detainees allowed themselves to become pregnant in the belief they would not be tortured or executed, but they were.
 The children whom they bore in prison were taken from them, illegally adopted by military families of the regime, and their identities were hidden for decades.

 Despite the government officially denouncing antisemitism, the Argentine Jewish community were disturbed by the actions committed by Videla's regime, with one 1977 Jewish source suggesting 600 of the 8,000 killed, arrested or kidnapped since the coup had been Jews.
 According to human rights organisations in Argentina, between 1,900 and 3,000 Jews were among the 30,000 who were targeted by the Argentine military junta.
 It is a disproportionate number, as Jews comprised between 5–12% of those targeted but only 1% of the population.
 Historian Daniel Muchnik attributed this to many Jews gravitating to political activism and armed resistance groups such as the ERP and FAP during the period.
 However, testimonies from Jewish Argentines suggest that they were targeted for being Jewish.
-Many torture victims were said to have seen pictures of Adolf Hitler and swastikas on walls of torture chambers and interrogators uttering anti-Semitic epithets.
-Jews were also known to have suffered anti-Semitic harassment while in the Argentine military.
+Many torture victims were said to have seen pictures of Adolf Hitler and swastikas on walls of torture chambers and interrogators uttering antisemitic epithets.
+Jews were also known to have suffered antisemitic harassment while in the Argentine military.
 Between 200 and 300 Jews were subject to attacks, often by their superiors.

 Some 11,000 Argentines have applied for and received up to US$200,000 as monetary compensation from the state for the loss of loved ones during the military dictatorship.
 The Asamblea por los Derechos Humanos (APDH or Assembly for Human Rights) believes that 12,261 people were killed or disappeared during the "National Reorganization Process".
 Politically, all legislative power was concentrated in the hands of Videla's nine-man junta, and every important position in the national government was filled with loyal military officers.